Skip to main content

 Carol Canjura BA

-Ms. Canjura is a program manager with over 15 years experience in health equity research related activities, program management, and administration.
+Ms. Canjura is the Center Coordinator for CHER and has over 15 years' experience in health equity research related activities, program management, and administration.
 This includes qualitative and quantitative data collection among underserved, high risk populations in diverse settings, and the preparation of NIH proposal documents and IRB submissions.
-She currently serves as the Administrative Coordinator and Budget Manager for the RIMI Project, and is bicultural and bilingual
+She also serves as the Project Coordinator for our TRDRP-funded research studies and is bicultural and bilingual.

 Kyle Chang PhD